 I help participants understand the managerial relevance of finance and how to solve complicated financial business cases.

-Dennis’ research is conducted with international colleagues, He worked with faculty on working papers for International Center for Finance at Yale School of Management, EDHEC-Risk Institute, and Princeton Department of Economics.
-Furrthermore, he teaches corporate finance at institutions in South-Africa, Denmark, Russia and Mumbai.
+Dennis worked with faculty on papers for International Center for Finance at Yale School of Management, EDHEC-Risk Institute and Princeton Department of Economics.
+Furthermore, he regularly teaches corporate finance at institutions in South-Africa, Denmark and Mumbai.

-My main hobby is hanging out with my daughters (born September 2007 and 2011), closely followed by my love of hockey!
+His main hobby is hanging out with his daughters (born September 2007 and 2011), closely followed by my love of hockey!